ayushphy/ayushphy/README.md

 - Ex-Research Intern at Miranda House, University of Delhi
   - Specializing in cosmological parameter constraints using Bayesian Analysis and MCMC
   - Working with H(z) measurements and Cosmic Chronometer data
   - Presented research poster of it at Ashoka Student Astronomy Conference (ASAC)

-## 🌟 Professional Highlights
+## 🌟 Science Communication
-### 📺 Research at Ayushkaari YouTube Channel
+### 📺 Researcher/Script Writer
-- Part of research team for a channel with 280,000+ subscribers
+- Part of research team of AyushKaari Youtube Channel with 290,000+ subscribers
 - Transform complex scientific concepts into engaging educational content
 - Develop comprehensive research briefs on cutting-edge science topics for general public